Writings About Music

 The extreme rush of fluid counterpoint explodes from the beginning of an NBA contest whereby five (the number symbolizing Shiva) players from each team coalesce into a stream of thrilling energy informed by tension and repose, complexity and simplicity.
 Byzantine, living formal structures flow from the improvisatory actions of the players with wondrous unpredictability in a manner equivalent to the contrapuntal behavior of pure melody and rhythm found not only in Indian classical music, but also much of jazz.
 In my own music, which is influenced by both these musical forms, extreme panning is employed that may be compared to how ten players fill the entire spatial spectrum of the court with their interwoven exertions.

-Instrumental timbres or tone colors may be implied by the individual styles and temperaments of unique players, from the deceptive polytempos of Andre Miller, the executioner-like, cold-blooded inevitability of Kobe Bryant, the liquid shape-shifting melismas of Dwane Wade, and the ferociously overwhelming consummation of LeBron James, to name just a few of the many magnificent NBA practitioners.
+Instrumental timbres or tone colors may be implied by the individual styles and temperaments of unique players, from the deceptive polytempos of Andre Miller; the executioner-like, cold-blooded inevitability of Kobe Bryant; the liquid shape-shifting melismas of Dwyane Wade; and the ferociously overwhelming consummation of LeBron James, to name just a few of the many magnificent NBA practitioners.

-Analogies abound, but a few that come to mind are shots from beyond the arc by Kevin Durant and Stephen Curry resembling expressively sustained tones, wizardly dribbling from Jamal Crawford and Chris Paul expressing changes of lay and polyrhythms, and soaring dunks by Blake Griffin and Russell Westbrook evoking the landing on sam, which is the first beat of any rhythmic cycle.
+Analogies abound, but a few that come to mind are shots from beyond the arc by Kevin Durant and Stephen Curry resembling expressively sustained tones; wizardly dribbling from Jamal Crawford and Chris Paul embodying changes of lay (tempo) and polyrhythms; and soaring dunks by Blake Griffin and Russell Westbrook evoking the landing on sam, which is the first beat of any rhythmic cycle.

 Just as there are innumerable ways to articulate and shade individual notes and phrases, including dynamic graduations, there are myriad differentiations found in manners of passing the ball, shooting foul shots, faking your opponent, footwork, etc. Kaleidoscopic realms of untapped potential gather interest for practitioners and observers in both basketball and music.